Pumpkin Chili

 Instructions

 - Heat the olive oil over medium heat in a large pot or Dutch oven.
 Add the onion and cook 5 minutes until softened.
-Add the ground turkey and break up into small pieces.
+Add the ground turkey and break up into small pieces with a wooden spoon.
 Cook 5 minutes or until cooked through.1 tablespoon extra virgin olive oil, 1 small red onion, 1 lb. lean ground turkey

 - Add the red bell pepper and cook 3 minutes until softened, then add the garlic and spices and cook 30 seconds longer.1 red bell pepper, 2 cloves garlic, 1 1/2 tablespoons chili powder, 1/2 tablespoon smoked paprika, 2 teaspoons ground cumin, 1 teaspoon dried oregano

-- Stir in the beer, water or stock and tomatoes, and scrape up the brown bits from the bottom and sides of the pan.
-Add the pumpkin, tomato paste, maple syrup, beans and corn to the pan, and stir well to combine.
-Bring to a boil, then reduce the heat and simmer for 15 minutes longer until thickened.1 bottle beer, 1 cup water or chicken or vegetable stock, 14 ounces fire roasted diced tomatoes, 1.5 cups pumpkin puree, 1/4 cup tomato paste, 2 tablespoons pure maple syrup, 15 ounces kidney beans, 15 ounces black beans, 1 cup fresh or frozen corn
+- Add the beer, stock and tomatoes, and stir well to combine, then scrape up the brown bits from the bottom and sides of the pan.
+Add the pumpkin, tomato paste, maple syrup, beans and corn to the pan, and stir well.
+Bring to a boil, then reduce the heat and simmer for 15 minutes longer until thickened.1 bottle beer, 1 cup chicken stock, 14 ounces fire roasted diced tomatoes, 1.5 cups pumpkin puree, 1/4 cup tomato paste, 2 tablespoons pure maple syrup, 15 ounces kidney beans, 15 ounces black beans, 1 cup fresh or frozen corn

 - Remove from heat and add the lime juice and salt and pepper to taste, and serve with optional toppings if desired.
 Enjoy!1 lime, Optional toppings: freshly chopped cilantro, cheese and jalapeño